- Printer friendly version of the 2023-24 Elementary Code of Conduct

 Arrival & Dismissal

-There is no supervision for children dropped off at school before the start of the school day unless they are scheduled to be with a staff member ex.
-Clubs, intramurals, etc. Check with individual buildings for exact times.
-Students are to leave the building at dismissal.
+There is no supervision for children dropped off at school before the start of the school day unless they are scheduled to be with a staff member ex. clubs, intramurals, etc. Check with individual buildings for exact times.
+Students are to leave the building at dismissal, unless attending the after-school Y-Care program.
 They are not to be in the building after these hours unless with a staff member.

 If a student is taking a bus to another-than-usual location or if a student is being picked up by a parent or other adult, the student must have a note from home.